77ethers/NTERMCP/FAQ.md

 ### Is this better than using Jupyter notebooks with Claude?

-Jupyter notebooks and Claude Desktop Commander serve different purposes:
+Jupyter notebooks and NTERMCP serve different purposes:

-**Claude Desktop Commander:**
+**NTERMCP:**
 - System-wide access to files and terminal
 - Can work with any project type or language
 - Full development workflow support